 Mindfulness pioneers in the West are Thích Nhất Hạnh, Jon Kabat-Zinn, Bhante Gunaratana, and many more that believe in the power of this tradition.

 The science is also clear about its effects.
 The practice of Mindfulness has been used to reduce stress, anxiety, and symptoms of depression; it has a positive relationship with mental health.

 But does that mean Mindfulness is the right thing for you?
 After studying it for several years, I think everyone can benefit from the ideas.
 We live in a noisy world.
 And a little bit of inner calm and focus doesn’t hurt.

 But how should you go about Mindfulness?
 Should you meditate?
 Should you go on retreats?
 Visit a temple?
 Even though everyone can benefit from Mindfulness—how you apply it in your life varies for every person.
 It also depends on your life situation.

 For example, I’ve tried meditation several times.
 Also for longer periods.
 It’s just not for me because it made me feel depressed.
 But I still like the ideas of Mindfulness.
-So meditation is not for me.
+So meditation is not always for me (I might try yoga).
 I think everyone should decide for themselves.
 Never do something just because other people say you should.
 Always make up your own mind.
 And keep learning.